 Ingredients

-Pie crust - Buying and using your favorite brand of pie crust is a time saver.
+- Pie crust - Buying and using your favorite brand of pie crust is a time saver.

-Eggs - I use large eggs at room temperature.
+- Eggs - I use large eggs at room temperature.

-Light brown sugar - Be sure to pack it down while measuring.
+- Light brown sugar - Be sure to pack it down while measuring.

-Maple syrup - Adds sweetness and helps with the coloring of the pie filling.
+- Maple syrup - Adds sweetness and helps with the coloring of the pie filling.

-Vanilla extract - Pure vanilla extract adds the most vanilla flavor.
+- Vanilla extract - Pure vanilla extract adds the most vanilla flavor.

-How to make Smoked Pecan Pie
+How to Make a Smoked Pecan Pie

 Step One: Preheat the smoker to 250 degrees F.

-Optional: decorate the top of the pie with pecan halves.
+Optional: Decorate the top of the pie with pecan halves.

 Step Four: Once the time has passed, take the pie from the smoker.